 Today, Marsland is just a shadow of itself, perhaps deserving of the ghost town designation to the outside world.
 Not for me, a woman who hears the whispers of long gone ancestors.
 And apparently not for the Nebraska Historical Society; shortly after seeing the house on the ghost town site, I came across it again while doing genealogical research on a Tollman aunt.
 The Nebraska Historical Society has done an excellent job incorporating the internet with their holdings and I found the house listed in a survey of historic buildings in Nebraska, shown as an unknown home.
 Since it wasn’t identified, I contacted them was not identified, offering details should they be interested.

 A very enthusiastic response followed the next day and I’ve sent them several photos and other bits of family information to help them document and preserve this part of Nebraska history.
 The Tollman family has deep roots in Nebraska and although it is scattered across the USA today, family reunions are still held in western Nebraska and always include a stop at the old house.
 The old house may not last forever, but it sure feels great to have helped it become a part of Nebraska history.
+UPDATE: Another big surprise!
+The Tollman home was included in a New York Times photo essay in December 2013 called Life Along the 100th Meridian that captures the essence of life in Nebraska’s far west panhandle.

 Family history became important to my grandparents as they grew older.
 Both sets of grandparents spent a great deal of time and money on genealogy research.
 They made field trips across the midwest to visit homesteads and hunt for long forgotten hand dug wells.
 They paid researchers to create lineage documents and relied upon their credentials as professional genealogists.